For Authors

 But he that filches from me my good name/Robs me of that which not enriches him/And makes me poor indeed. - Othello, Act 3 Scene 3

 To be in a conflict of interest, or even appearing to be so, damages reputations.
-CHI's reputation, and those of our employees, authors, editors and reviewers, are important to us.
+CHI's reputation, and those of our employees, authors, editors, and reviewers are important to us.
 They reflect our brand and the way we do business.

 The possibility of a conflict of interest arises when one person or organization, or an individual or entity related to them, receives a benefit from another such that the recipient’s objectivity or autonomy regarding the benefactor may be questioned.

-At CHI we are committed to publishing the results of high quality original research.
+At CHI we are committed to publishing the results of high quality, original research.
 We believe that conflict of interest is best avoided by openness and transparency.
 To this end we expect authors to acknowledge the support and benefits they have received for their work.
 We expect our editors and reviewers to recuse themselves if they have any relationship with an author or business that may influence their judgment.

 Completed Papers

-Review process
+Double-anonymized Peer Review process

 The review process in brief